LT-Lily/complete-javascript-course/16-Asynchronous/starter/CALLBACKHELL.md

 We are able to HANDLE these different states in our code.

 # A promise is only SETTLED ONCE.
 State will remain unchanged forever.
-It can either be FULFILLED or REJECTED but it is impossible to change that state.
+It can either be FULFILLED or REJECTED but it is impossible to change that state

-Relevant when USING a promise =
+Relevant when USING a promise (to CONSUME a promise)

 # 1. BUILD PROMISE

 in order for promise to exist in the first place

-Eg FETCH API builds and (returns) a promise for us to consume
+Eg. In the case of a FETCH API, it builds and (returns) a promise for us to consume.
+Didn't need to BUILD promise for ourselves to consume.
+Most of the time we

 # 2. CONSUME a PROMISE